7 Average Shipping Time Statistics For eCommerce Stores

 International shipping introduces additional variables:

 Many customers prioritize reliability over speed.
-About 90% of consumers are willing to wait 2-3 days for deliveries if expectations are clearly communicated.
+Approximately 90% of consumers are willing to wait 2-3 days for deliveries if expectations are clearly communicated.

 Before carriers even receive packages, internal processing significantly impacts overall delivery timeframes.
 The average e-commerce store spends 24-48 hours on order processing before handoff to carriers.